-The most important novelties of our contribution are: the introduction of idiosyncratic shocks in a DSGE model with downward wage rigidities, the derivation of a closed-form solution for a positive nonlinear relationship between the long-run averages of wage inflation and of output gap (the long-run Phillips curve), and the innovative results related to how such a curve would shift outward with macroeconomic volatility.6 The output-inflation trade-off flattens at low inflation, a result that suggests that the flattening of the Phillips curve observed in several industrial countries in recent years may not need to be ascribed to globalization (see International Monetary Fund 2006; Claudio E. V. Borio and Andrew Filardo 2006), but may simply be due to the decline in inflation.
-The results also suggest that the possible end of the Great Moderation, coupled with low inflation, may inflict a compounded negative effect on the economy, which would substantially reduce output and employment unless offset by more wage flexibility, stronger stabilization policies, or higher productivity growth.
+The most important novelties of our contribution are: the introduction of idiosyncratic shocks in a dynamic stochastic general equilibrium model with downward wage rigidities, the derivation of a closed-form solution for a non-linear relationship between the long-run averages of wage inflation and output gap (the long-run Phillips curve), and the innovative results related to how such a curve would shift outward with macroeconomic volatility.
+The output-inflation trade-off flattens at low inflation, a result which suggests that the flattening of the Phillips curve observed in several industrial countries in recent years may not need to be ascribed to globalization (see International Monetary Fund 2006; Claudio E. Borio and Andrew Filardo 2006), but may simply be due to the decline in inflation.
+The results also suggest that the possible end of the Great Moderation coupled with low inflation-if not deflation-may inflict a compounded negative effect on the economy, which would substantially reduce output and employment unless offset by more wage flexibility, stronger stabilization policies, or higher productivity growth.

 The policy implications are quite different from those offered by standard monetary models.
-First, substantial economic costs at low inflation may imply that the optimal level of inflation may not be negative (as suggested by Friedman 1968), nor close to zero (as recently argued; see, for example, Jinill Kim and Francisco J. Ruge-Murcia 2009; Schmitt-Grohe and Uribe 2009).7 Moderate inflation may help grease intratemporal and intertemporal relative wage adjustments, especially in countries with substantial macroeconomic volatility.
+First, substantial economic costs at low inflation may imply that the optimal inflation may not be negative (as suggested by Friedman 1968), nor close to zero (as recently argued; see for example Jinill Kim and Francisco L. Ruge-Murcia 2009, and Stephanie Schmitt-Grohe and Martin Uribe 2009).
+Moderate inflation may help "grease" intratemporal and intertemporal relative price adjustments, especially in countries with substantial macroeconomic volatility.
 Second, not every country should target the same inflation rate, but those experiencing larger volatility or lower productivity growth may find it desirable to target a higher inflation rate.
-Third, as volatility or productivity growth change persistently over time, the inflation target may need
+Third, as volatility or productivity growth change persistently over time, the inflation target may need to be adjusted.
+Fourth, policymakers can improve the output-inflation trade-off via stabilization policies aimed at reducing macroeconomic volatility, thus lowering the output and employment costs of maintaining low inflation or of reducing it.
+This result contrasts with the view that the gains from

-6A similar formulation in terms of inflation and unemployment is offered in Benigno and Ricci (2008).
+6An equivalent formulation in terms of inflation and unemployment is offered in Pierpaolo Benigno and Luca A. Ricci (2008).

 7There are other arguments in favor of positive inflation rates.
 The main one is based on a zero nominal interest rate floor, which has recently received a lot of attention (see Olivier Blanchard, Giovanni Dell'Ariccia, and Paolo Mauro 2010).
-The discussion of this argument has focused primarily on how its relevance depends on the frequency of hitting such a floor; the effectiveness of alternative policies (quantitative measures, or fiscal and exchange rate policies); and the ability of credibly committing to higher future inflation.
-By emphasizing the role of volatility, our paper offers additional insights for the relevance of the zero interest rate floor, as countries with higher volatility would be more likely to hit the floor and would need, ceteris paribus, a higher level of inflation.
+The discussion of this argument has mainly focused on how its relevance depends on the frequency of hitting such a floor; the effectiveness of alternative measures such as quantitative measures available to central banks, or fiscal and exchange rate policies; and the ability of credibly committing to higher future inflation.
+Our paper offers additional insights by emphasizing the role of volatility which applies also to the relevance of the zero interest rate floor: indeed, countries with higher volatility would be more likely to hit the floor and would need, ceteris paribus, a higher level of inflation.

-to be adjusted.
-Fourth, policymakers can improve the output-inflation trade-off via stabilization policies aimed at reducing macroeconomic volatility, thus lowering the output and employment costs of maintaining low inflation or reducing it.
-This result contrasts with the view that the gains from stabilization policies are negligible (as in Lucas 1987, 2003).
-Simulations based on the model presented in this paper indicate that an advanced economy enjoying a low macroeconomic volatility (say 2 percent) and low wage inflation (say 2 percent) might face a long-run output gap of minus 1.2 percent.
+stabilization policies are negligible (as in Robert E. Lucas 1987, 2003).
+Simulations based on the model presented in this paper indicate that an advanced economy enjoying a low macroeconomic volatility (say 2 percent) and low wage inflation (say 2 percent) might face a long run output gap of minus 1.2 percent.
 The end of the Great Moderation (say bringing macroeconomic volatility to 5 percent) might widen this estimate to minus 1.6 percent.